skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``Logo`` - the text/HTML that will serve as the game logo in the header of every page (typically a skool macro that creates a suitable image); if not specified, ``LogoImage`` is used
-* ``LogoImage`` - the path to the game logo image (default: `images/logo.png` or `images/logo.gif`, depending on the default image format specified in the :ref:`ref-ImageWriter` section); if the specified image does not exist, the name of the game is used in place of an image
+* ``LogoImage`` - the path to the game logo image, which appears in the header of every page; if the specified file does not exist, the name of the game is used in place of an image
 * ``OutputRegisterTableHeader`` - the text to use in the header of output register tables on routine disassembly pages; if not specified, no header is displayed